 Dupuytren's Contracture is one of the most common connective tissue diseases.
-In the United States, the affliction affects about five percent of the total population.
-Specifically, Dupuytren's Contracture is more common among Caucasians of northern European descent.
+And if you ask how many people have Dupuytren's Contracture In the United States, the answer is about 5% of the population.
+Dupuytren's Contracture is most common in caucasian males, particularly those of Northern European descent.
 This explains why Dupuytren's Contracture is sometimes referred to as “Viking’s Disease.”
-Dupuytren's Contracture is also more common among males than females.

 What Is Dupuytren's Contracture?

 This condition causes an abnormal thickening of the connective tissue on the palm of the hand.
 This tissue is called fascia.
 One of the main signs of Dupuytren's Syndrome is nodules appearing on the palm.
 The nodules are often painless lumps, but they may be tender for some people.
 These nodules are not typically harmful; the tissue is the main concern, since it draws the fingers inward and makes them appear clenched.

 This is not only visually noticeable, but the lack of finger extension prevents people from doing day-to-day activities such as cooking, shaving, and more.

 Dupuytren's Contracture is a hereditary disease that mostly affects caucasian males.
 Age also seems to play a part in the development of Dupuytren's Contracture, as this condition is far more common in people over fifty.
 Other factors that may contribute to Dupuytren's Contracture are seizure medications, diabetes, or a generally unhealthy lifestyle.